bdekraker/THRML-Leaderboard/README.md

 - **Energy Improvement**: 73.3% reduction vs baseline (projected)
 - **Bitrate Overhead**: <1% for watermark embedding (projected)

+**In Simple Terms**: TVS is like an invisible signature embedded in audio/video streams.
+It proves authenticity (like a watermark on money) but uses thermal randomness from the chip - making it cryptographically secure and court-admissible, while adding less than 1% to file size.

+**What the Numbers Mean**:
+- **ESS/sec = 2,583**: High efficiency for watermark generation and verification
+- **<1% overhead**: Adds barely any size to files (like adding a tiny signature)
+- **Cryptographically secure**: Uses chip's natural randomness - cannot be faked

 ---

 ### 10. REF - Reservoir-EBM Front-End